Ford government announces the winding down of the Ontario College of Trades

 Operators Ratify Provincial Collective Agreement

 Following is a press release issued by Local 793, regarding ratification of the Provincial Collective Agreement.
 OPERATING ENGINEERS RATIFY NEW AGREEMENT WITH CONTRACTORS OAKVILLE — Members of Local 793 of the International Union of Operating Engineers have ratified a new three-year Provincial Collective Agreement with contractors.
-Union members voted overwhelmingly in favour of the agreement […]
+Union members voted overwhelmingly in favour of the agreement at ratification meetings held across the province on June 9, 2016.
+The agreement affects operators who work on cranes and heavy equipment at construction sites across the province and who are involved in activities such […]

 Following is a press release issued by Local 793, regarding ratification of the Provincial Collective Agreement.